elunna/nerfhack-changelog/README.md

 * If you reflect disintegration ray, you still take 6d6 damage unless you possess disintegration resistance.
 * If you reflect a death ray, you still take damage and lose max HP.
 This can be mitigated by magic resistance and half-spell damage, but is impossible to fully prevent.
 * Item destruction from elemental effects (like fire or cold) is prevented when rays are reflected.
 * Reflection only provides partial protection from **floating eye gazes** - the player will still be subject to d6 turns of paralysis without free action.
-This is weighted on Luck - so the higher your Luck the better the chance to avoid the gaze.
+This is weighted on Luck, so the higher your Luck the better the chance to avoid the gaze.
 * **Medusa's gaze** cannot be reflected back from more than 3 squares away.
 * If reflected, Medusa will protect herself from her own gaze 98% of the time.